Interior designer helps boomers make age-friendly homes

 Still, living in a home alone or with a spouse during the golden years may mean making some changes.
 Mariania explains that it is important to modify one’s home so that it is more age-friendly.

-An addition that may prove helpful is a personal emergency response system.
-This device can allow boomers to immediately send a medical alert if they need assistance when living independently.
+An addition that may prove helpful is a personal emergency response system, also known as medical alert systems.
+These devices can allow boomers to immediately send a medical alert if they need assistance when living independently.

 Marania suggests that many older adults are now moving to low-maintenance condos or starting to renovate their homes accordingly.
 She herself has already installed a grab rail and adjustable handheld shower in the bathroom.